linefinc/tvudownloader/README.txt

 +Start to implement OPML Import/Exporter (only in SVN version) *Fix bug occur when user not use category
 *Fix RSS parser.
 A new parser are write to support not standard RSS channel.
-*Fix Url parser to avoid duplicate links
+*Fix URL parser to avoid duplicate links

 ##### Version 0.4 03/01/2011 #####
 +Add new parser (more strong)
-+Add autoscroll to log text
++Add auto scroll to log text
 +Add Idle and error status for RSS feed
 +Add Idle status for RSS feed after 15 days of inactivity +RSS list are alphabetical sort